Vasant Kunj: Economy

 Bloomsbury India has its head office in the Vishrut Building (Building No. 3) in the DDA Complex in Vasant Kunj.
 Also the corporate offices of the Bharti Enterprises, Maruti Suzuki India Ltd. and Oil and Natural Gas Corporation are located in the area near Ambience mall.
 Research Center of American multi-national IBM is located at ISID Campus in Vasant Kunj.

-DLF's Ambience, Promenade and Emporio located in Vasant Kunj has been touted as a fashion destination.
-Vasant Kunj is now famous for its Malls, build on land auctioned by DDA, as one of its largest value actions.
+DLF's Ambience, Promenade and Emporio located in Vasant Kunj have been touted as luxury fashion destinations that are built on one of the largest value land auctioned by DDA.
 The Malls include DLF Emporio, DLF Promenade, Ambience Mall.
 Another Mall that stands alone is the Vasant Square Mall.

 Vasant Kunj has two Police Stations, divided into North and South.

 Vasant Kunj also has two forests with access to the public.
 The Sanjay Van on JNU Road and the forest behind the Grand Hotel.
 There are also two big natural water bodies in Vasant Kunj, one behind Sector A, Pocket B & C and the second on the JNU road.

 The Grand, a five-star luxury hotel, is located on Nelson Mandela Marg, Vasant Kunj.
-Monkey Bar is a thriving and trendy nightspot, where Indian-inspired global bites are served at this hip lounge bar under a striking glass pyramid.
 Export Promotion Council for Handicrafts (E.P.C.H.) is located at Sector C in Vasant Kunj.

-Vasant Kunj has had the distinction of having this country's first community yellow pages since October 1991, called the "Vasant Kunj Informer & Shopper," that had been reaching its booming population month after month, free-of-cost, with user-friendly information of professional services and entrepreneurial work that enhances the quality of the everyday lives of its readers.
-This community publication has touched the lives of thousands of advertisers and readers, especially the student community, in many ways and has added to the vibrancy of its economy.
-Unfortunately, it has closed down due to changes in the economy after Covid 2020, despite having tried a digital version of the Yellow Pages.

 Education

 TERI University is located in Vasant Kunj.
-The new integrated, spacious campus of School of Panning and Architecture is undergoing construction off Nelson Mandela Marg.
+The new integrated, spacious campus of School of Planning and Architecture is undergoing construction off Nelson Mandela Marg.
 Jawarlal Nehru University (J.N.U.) including IIMC (Indian Institute of Mass Communications) is surrounded by Vasant Kunj on its west and south.
-They also have management school Jagannath International Management School.
+They also have management school known as The Jagannath International Management School.

 Shaurya CRPF Officers Training institute is also located in the Vasant Kunj's institutional area near sector C.

 Some of the prominent schools in the neighbourhood includes Delhi Public School- Vasant Kunj, Vasant Valley School, G.D.
 Goenka Public School, D.A.V public school, Bhatnagar International School, Ryan International School, The Heritage School, Bloom Public School and Deep Public School.

 Some of the playschools and nursery schools are Tender Feet Nursery School, Aadyant Global School, Steady Steps International Preschool.